 Machismo is alive and well in Latin America.
 Most female travelers to Peru will experience little more than shouts of mi amor (my love) or an appreciative hiss.
 If you are fair-skinned with blond hair, however, be prepared to be the center of attention.
 Peruvian men consider foreign women to have looser morals and be easier sexual conquests than Peruvian women and will often make flirtatious comments to single women.

-Unwanted attention Staring, whistling, hissing and catcalls in the streets are run-of-the-mill – and should be treated as such.
-Many men make a pastime of dropping piropos (cheeky, flirtatious or even vulgar ‘compliments’).
-However, these are generally not meant to be insulting.
+Unwanted attention Staring, whistling, hissing and catcalls in the streets is common and best ignored.
 Most men rarely, if ever, follow up on the idle chatter (unless they feel you’ve insulted their manhood).
 Ignoring all provocation and staring ahead is generally the best response.
 If someone is particularly persistent, try a potentially ardor-smothering phrase such as soy casada (I’m married).
 If you appeal directly to locals, you’ll find most Peruvians to be protective of lone women, expressing surprise and concern if you tell them you’re traveling without your family or husband.

 Bricheros It’s not uncommon for fast-talking charmers, especially in tourist towns such as Cuzco, to attach themselves to gringas.
 Known in Peru as bricheros, many of these young Casanovas are looking for a meal ticket, so approach any professions of undying love with extreme skepticism.
 This happens to men too.